Login or Register to make a submission.

 21. In case of author’s surname is not provided or found in the reference, put the initials.
 Example: Damdinsüren, Ts.

-22. If publisher is not known put n.p.
+22. If the publisher is unknown, use n.p.
 Example: Ulaanbaatar: n.p.

 23. Reprinted Books in Reference: The original publication date is listed first in parentheses.
 Example: Damdinsüren, Tsend (1959) 2017.